 * OPEC to meet on Nov.
 30 to discuss policy

-* Rising U.S. output counters OPEC-lead production cuts (Updates throughout, changes dateline, previous SINGAPORE)
+* Rising U.S. output counters OPEC-lead production cuts (Adds analyst comment, updates prices)

 "After five days of continuous losses, an upside correction is always on the cards.
-Such a jump, however will not mean a change of heart," said Tamas Varga, analyst at brokerage PVM Oil Associates.
+Such a jump, however will not mean a change of heart," said PVM Oil Associates analyst Tamas Varga.

-Saudi Arabia has signaled a willingness to extend the curbs, which are due to expire in March 2018, with energy minister Khalid al-Falih saying on Thursday that targets to reduce global oil surplus would not be reached in time.
+Saudi Arabia signaled its willingness to extend the curbs.
+Energy Minister Khalid al-Falih said on Thursday that targets to cut the global oil surplus would not be reached by March.

-OPEC's main obstacle in tightening the market is the United States, where crude oil production <C-OUT-T-EIA> hit a record of 9.65 million barrels per day (bpd) this month, meaning U.S. output has risen by almost 15 percent since their most recent low in mid-2016.
+U.S. crude oil production <C-OUT-T-EIA> hit a record of 9.65 million barrels per day (bpd) this month, meaning U.S. output has risen by almost 15 percent since mid-2016.